richelbilderbeek/bevy_tdd_book/add_player_sprite.md

 # Add player sprite

-This chapter shows how to add a player sprite to a game.
+This chapter shows how to add a player sprite to a game, at a certain position and of a certain size.

+Bevy supports 2D, isometric ('2.5D') and 3D.
+For simplicity, the game we develop is 2D.

+In this chapter, there are many good ways to the code.
+I picked the route that has no rewrites of old code in it, as this would best fit a book.

 ## First test: our `App` needs a position and size

+If we want to add a player sprite to the game at a certain position and of a certain size, our `App` needs to know.

+Our first test forces us to supply this information in the `create_app`
+function:

 ```rust
 fn test_can_create_app() {